 4. Winning Email or Letter Has Your Name Misspelled

 If a winning email doesn't use your name at all, it's a red flag that you might be receiving a scam -- but it's not a sure thing.
 Similarly, a misspelling in your name isn't a great sign, but it could be that you made a typo when you entered your name, or the sponsor's fingers slipped when typing up your win notification.
 This alone is not enough to indicate a sweepstakes scam.

 5. Paying Port Taxes, Hotel Room Taxes, or Other Special Vacation Taxes

 When you are asked to pay taxes to a sweepstakes sponsor instead of to the IRS, it's usually a clear sign that you are being scammed.
-The rare example is on some taxes on vacation prizes
+The rare exception is some taxes on vacation prizes

 , like port taxes on a cruise or airport taxes for flights.
 Read that linked article to learn how to tell the difference between legitimate vacation taxes and scams.

 It's very important to stay alert for sweepstakes scams.
 However, it's equally important to not let your wins pass you by because of things that may seem a little strange, but are actually a normal part of the win notification process.
 It's always a good idea to verify your wins

 before responding, and if you have any questions, ask in the sweepstakes forum